 - Organize the activities of origami, collage work, music, dance etc.

-Placement Support Process: The first day is arrival day and each volunteer is greeted and received by VIN local staff at the airport and taken to a local host family.
+Placement Support Process: The first day is arrival day and each volunteer is greeted and received by VIN local staff at the airport and taken to VIN hostel / hotel.
 On the second day volunteers will receive a full day orientation at VIN offices in Kathmandu.
 The placement orientation will cover cultural tips, survival phrases on Nepali language, health tips, preparation for project activities and an introduction to VIN.
 Volunteers will always be guided by a Nepali camp leader and VIN supervisors will visit them time to time for follow up and support.
-Should you have any concerns on the workcamp, you may always call VIN for immediate help.
-During or after the workcamp, our staff will take volunteers on a half day sight-seeing tour a cultural heritage site.
-On the last day of the workcamp, volunteers will submit a detailed work report, fill up an exit form and sit with VIN executives for an exit interview and feedback session.
+Should you have any concerns on the work camp, you may always call VIN for immediate help.
+During or after the work camp, our staff will take volunteers on a half day sight-seeing tour a cultural heritage site.
+On the last day of the work camp, volunteers will submit a detailed work report, fill up an exit form and sit with VIN executives for an exit interview and feedback session.

 Location: Tarakeshwor : Tarakeshwor municipality is situated in the outskirts of Kathmandu District.
 It is around 10-15 km from main ring road to Balaju, Kathmandu covered with hills, fields and woods.